greenelab/deep-review/manuscript.md

 analysis and obtained superior results compared to scores derived via a gradient-based approach.

+#### Latent space manipulation

+Interpretation of embedded or latent space features learned through generative unsupervised models can reveal underlying patterns otherwise masked in the original input.
+Embedded feature interpretation has been emphasized mostly in image and text based applications [@136QC0Zul; @1GhHIDxuW], but applications to genomic and biomedical domains are increasing.

+For example, Way and Greene trained a variational autoencoder (VAE) on gene expression from The Cancer Genome Atlas (TCGA) and use latent space arithmetic to rapidly isolate and interpret gene expression features descriptive of high grade serous ovarian cancer subtypes [@aWn0df1m].
+The most differentiating VAE features were representative of biological processes that are known to distinguish the subtypes.
+Latent space arithmetic with features derived using other compression algorithms were not as informative in this context [@rMz1OFc6].
+Embedding discrete chemical structures with autoencoders and interpreting the learned continuous representations with latent space arithmetic has also facilitated predicting drug-like compounds [@2dU8f4XJ].
+Furthermore, embedding biomedical text into lower dimensional latent spaces have improved name entity recognition in a variety of tasks including annotating clinical abbreviations, genes, cell lines, and drug names [@OuoHShLI; @14uLNRP38; @pWpK5WUq; @LeLKNlsR].

+Other approaches have used interpolation through latent space embeddings learned by GANs to interpret unobserved intermediate states.
+For example, Osokin et al. trained GANs on two-channel fluorescent microscopy images to interpret intermediate states of protein localization in yeast cells [@zBCcUQOM].
+Goldsborough et al. trained a GAN on fluorescent microscopy images and used latent space interpolation and arithmetic to reveal underlying responses to small molecule perturbations in cell lines [@1EdCkau6d].

 #### Miscellaneous approaches

 Toward quantifying the uncertainty of predictions, there has been a renewed